-Assuming the applicant has lived in Leek since November 2016 (as originally put forward), the information that has been submitted suggests that in the last 20 years the applicant has 8 years 1 month occupancy and in the last 10 years, 6 years 1 month.
-As such, although the applicant has local connections, she does not have the necessary period of occupancy to comply with either criteria (i) or criteria (ii) of policy LH1.
+Assuming the applicant has lived in Leek since Nov 2016 (as originally put forward), the information that has been submitted suggests that in the last 10 years the applicant has 6 years 1 month occupancy and in the last 20 years, 8 years 1 month.
+As such although the applicant has local connections she does not have the necessary period of occupancy to comply with either criteria (i) or criteria (ii) of policy LH1.

-The agent has argued that until November 2016 the applicant has always been registered on the electoral role in Sheen parish and that during both her employment in Jersey and in South Wales she returned home on a regular basis (once a month during her employment in Jersey and at least once a fortnight during her employment in South Wales).
-However, officers consider that this considerable period of time spent living and working away and travelling (10 years 9 months in total) cannot be classed as being resident in the village.
+The agents has argued that until November 2016 the applicant had always been registered on the electoral role in Sheen parish and secondly during both her employment in Jersey and in South Wales she returned home on a regular basis (once a month during her employment in Jersey and at least once a fortnight during her employment in South Wales).
+However officers consider that this considerable period of time spent living and working away and travelling (10 yrs 9 months in total) cannot be classed as being resident in the village.

 The agent has also stated that the applicant needs to live close to her father who resides in the village and has a progressive illness that effects mobility.
-Whilst it is clear that it would be convenient for her to live close by, officers take the view that the information provided does not demonstrate an essential functional need.
+Further information submitted with the application suggests that the applicant's father lives with his wife in a cottage in Sheen and that as his wife works, the applicant has taken the role of being his main carer.
+Whilst it is clear that it would be convenient for her to live close by, given that the applicant's mother is available to provide care outside of working hours, officers take the view that the information before us does not demonstrate an essential functional need for the applicant to live adjacent to her father 24hrs a day.

-With regard to whether the applicant is currently in housing need, the submitted information states that the applicant currently resides in Leek.
+With regard to whether the applicant is currently in housing need, the information originally submitted with the application states that the applicant currently resides in Leek.
 It is not clear whether the applicant is an owner occupier or whether she is in rented accommodation but the agent states that there are 5 people in the current household and the dwelling has only 2 bedrooms and is therefore unsuitable.
-The Adopted SPD states at paragraph 5.5 that people who already have an open market property to sell, even if they perceive this home to be generally unsuitable for their particular purposes, cannot be regarded as being in need.
+The Adopted SPD states at para 5.5 that people who already have an open market property to sell, even if they perceive this home to be generally unsuitable for their particular purposes, cannot be regarded as being in need.
 There is therefore insufficient information to demonstrate that the applicant is in housing need.